8.2 Cycling Events

 - London to Paris Cycle Challenge

-We are also very heavily involved in a number of exclusive cycle rides and in 2011 alone we ran both charity and corporate cycle rides from 15 mile local circuits through to London to Paris with 50 riders!
+We are also very heavily involved in a number of exclusive cycle rides and recently ran both charity and corporate cycle rides from 15 mile local circuits through to London to Paris with 50 riders!
 Charity and corporate cycle customers have included:

 - O2 – London to Paris

 - Paris National Bank – Henley to Oxford